usnistgov/oscal-xproc3/xspec/readme.md

 ## Contents

-- XProc 3.0 in the file system here mirrors XProc giving with XSpec
+- XProc 3.0 in the file system here provides XSpec evaluation in pipelines.

+## Notes of interest

+### Patching the compiler XSLT

+XSpec works by transpiling an XSpec into an XSLT and then executing it.
+These XSLTs all work fine in their current form, apart from a small problem resulting from a bug (or lapse in specification) in Morgana, which drops results from `xsl:result-document` when no `@href` is given.

+Accordingly, we provide a slight amendment to the XSLT produced by the compiler, before executing it.

+See [xspec-execute.xpl](xspec-execute.xpl) for this code.
+The change is made dynamically in the pipeline, and produces the results needed.

+### Seeing XSpec as XSpec

+Because xspec files are typically not named `*.xml` they may not be recognized as XML by an XProc engine, for parsing.
+You will get an error for not knowing what to do with an octet stream.

+To mitigate this, call the document in (`p:document` or `p:load`) with `content-type="application/xml"`.

+(Passing the name on the command line is still a problem.)

 ## Punchlist

-- Analyze, trace and rebuild  XProc runtime for XSpec
-  - The directory [xspec-dev](xspec-dev) in this project folder is at the same level as the local copy of the XSpec distribution saved out by [../lib/GRAB-XSPEC.xpl](../lib/GRAB-XSPEC.xpl)
-  - Accordingly, its XProc 1.0 can simply be mirrored and updated (Famous Last Words)

-- Illustrate with some XSpecs in action
-  - runtime messages
-  - HTML report
-  - JUnit report
-  - In batches
+- Schematron

-- Cover XSLT, Schematron, XQuery
+- XQuery

 ## For later

 - XSpec comes with SchXSLT - should we consolidate?
   - At least note as a possible optimization

 ## Acknowledgements

-Florent Georges is the author of the XProc 1.0 pipelines we seek to re-engineer in this project.
+Florent Georges is the author of the XProc 1.0 pipelines we are emulating in this project.

-Other XSpec contributors have played roles as well in bringing us this far.
+Other XSpec contributors have played important roles as well in bringing us this far.

 ---